-- 1.3.1 If at any time the captain is not available, a deputy shall act for him. - 1.3.2 If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
-See clause 1.2. - 1.3.3 At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including at the toss.
-See clause 13.4(The toss). - 1.3.4 Each Member Board must nominate its 'Test Team Captain' to the ICC when appointed. - 1.3.5 If the 'Test Team Captain' is not participating in a series, the relevant Home Board must nominate a replacement 'Test Team Captain' for the series.
-The Home Board shall advise the series Match Referee. - 1.3.6 If the 'Test Team Captain' plays in a match without being the nominated captain for that match, he will be deemed to be the captain should any penalties be applied for over rate breaches under the ICC Code of Conduct.
+1.3.1 If at any time the captain is not available, a deputy shall act for him.

+1.3.2 If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
+See clause1.2.

+1.3.3 At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including for the right to bowl first by visiting team (Only for First class) / the toss.
+See clause 13.4 (The toss).

+If a 'Team Captain plays in a match without being nominated as captain, he will still be considered to be the captain.
+The penalties should be applied on him under the condition of the ball & Almanac) PCB Code of Conduct.
+(Ref. changing the